 You are not taking medication or herbs on a regular basis.
 This includes many over-the-counter medications and herbal supplements, as well as prescription medications.
 Please contact our donor screeners at if you are on medications or supplements to determine if you qualify.

 You are in good health

-You do not smoke, drink alcohol, or do illicit drugs
+You do not smoke, drink alcohol, or consume illicit drugs

-You have not received blood or blood products in the past 12 months
+You or your partner have not received blood or blood products in the past 12 months

 You have no history of hepatitis (after age 11)

-You have not have a history of intimate contact with anyone at risk for HIV/AID
+You have not have a history of intimate contact with anyone at risk for HIV/AIDS

 2 - Blood Sample

 You will need to have your blood drawn.
 You will be sent a packet containing forms that need to be filled out.
 You will also receive a blood-draw kit with specific instructions to follow.